• Home

 For we do not have a High Priest who cannot sympathize with our weaknesses, but was in all points tempted as we are, yet without sin” (Heb.
 4:15).

-Actually the difficulties we face in time of temptation move our High Priest with compassion at the point of intervention.
+Actually, the difficulties we face in times of temptation move our High Priest with compassion at the point of intervention.
 As the psalmist declares: “As a father pities his children, so the Lord pities those who fear Him.
 For He knows our frame; He remembers that we are dust” (Psalm 103:13,14).
 To understand that the Son of Man is emotionally involved in our struggle should motivate and strengthen us.

 The suffering of temptation

-“For in that He Himself has suffered, being tempted, He is able to aid those who are tempted” (Heb.2:18).
+“For in that He Himself has suffered, being tempted, He is able to aid those who are tempted” (Heb.
+2:18).

 True temptations always entail suffering, for they reach the deepest fibers of our humanity.
 It is precisely this characteristic that made an impression on the author of Hebrews.
 His observation should engender hope in us, as well as a vivid sense of expectation.